-- The following are among the most frequent possible side effects of implantable devices:

-pain;

-bone fractures due to overloading on one side or weakened bone substance;

-ellergy to the implanted material, mainly to metal.
+- he following are among the most frequent possible side effects or implantative devices. pain; bone fractures due to overloading on one side or weakened bone substance; allergy to the implanted material, mainly to metal.
 This signifies the necessity of ulterior study.
-Implants made of extraneous material can provoke the formation of histocitosy and consequently osteolysis;

-ellergic reactions;

-metalysis and consequent osteolysis in particular for implants with metal/metal surfaces;

-prosthesis or prosthesis parts can fracture or loosen as a result of: overloading; excessive weight; non-physiological stresses; superficial damage; partial or total lost of fixation; incorrect manipulation or improper implantation (wrong choice of implant component or size, improper alignment, incorrect components connection, insufficient fixation);

-excess wear or loosening of the implant due to breakdown of the osseous bed;

-dislocation of the prosthesis due to changed conditions of load transfer (cement disintegration or breakage and/or tissue reactions) or to early or late infections;
+Implants made of extraneous material can provoke the formation of histocitosy and consequently osteolysis; allergic reactions; metalysis and consequent osteolysis in particular for implants with metal/metal surfaces; prosthesis or prosthesis parts can fracture or loosen as a result of: overloading; excessive weight; non-physiological stresses; superficial damage, partial or total lost of fixation; incorrect manipulation or improper implantation (wrong choice of implant component or size, improper alignment, incorrect components connection, insufficient fixation); excess wear of loosening of the implant due to breakdown of the osseous bed; dislocation of the prosthesis due to changed conditions of load transfer (cement disintegration or breakage and/or tissue reactions) or to early or late infections; dislocation, subluxation, insufficient range of movement, undesirable shortening or lengthening of the extremity involved due to less than optimal positioning of the implant; Intra-operative or post-operative complications:

-dislocation, subluxation, insufficient range of movement, undesirable shortening or lengthening of the extremity involved due to less than optimal positioning of the implant;

-Inter-operative or post-operative complications:
+- involved due to less than optimal positioning or the intra-operative or post-operative complications: